bekce/oauthly/README.md

 [![Build Status](https://travis-ci.org/bekce/oauthly.svg?branch=master)](https://travis-ci.org/bekce/oauthly)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/18e70942adcf440e8c85d3e186c0e916)](https://www.codacy.com/app/seb_4/oauthly)

-OAuth2 Authorization and Resource Server in Java with Play Framework
+OAuth2 Authorization and Resource Server in Java with Play Framework.
+Suitable for being the OAuth2 authorization server for your software platform, with SSO support.

-**Important Note** I am in the middle of converting this project from Spring Boot to Play Framework, feature by feature.
+**Important Note** This project was started as a Spring Boot project (on branch `spring-boot`) then I have recently fully converted it to Play Framework.
-Therefore, some features may not be available in Play version.
-`spring-boot` branch will point to the Spring Boot version, but I won't maintain or develop it anymore.
 The reason for this change is the superior features of Play Framework, and a little bit of curiousity on my side.

-Suitable for being the OAuth2 authorization server for your software platform, with SSO support.

 There are a lot of authorization server examples on many platforms, such as Spring Boot, Play Framework, etc, but none works as a full-fledged authorization server.
 This one does, for free.
 The functionality is comparable to